Ecosystem Radar

 In a time of growing internationalization of the labor market, such dual-degree programs not only elevate Bulgaria’s academic standing but also strengthen European academic cooperation and workforce development.
 The initiative supports multilingual education, mobility, and career readiness in an increasingly interconnected world.

-Read full the coverage on Bulgarian National Radio(bg)
+Read the full coverage on Bulgarian National Radio(bg)

 About Bulgarian National Radio